By Edward de Bono

 After 10 more pages, the gist becomes clearer.
 Lateral Thinking is being willing and able to consider other options to solve a problem that does not always involve logical thinking.

 Lateral thinking is about generating views and ideas for the sake of doing so.
 This helps us move from one phase to the next, creating movement and not stagnation.
 We can then apply parameters and criteria to these and decide on an acceptable solution.

-Patterns can change in usefulness depending on the availability of information, and the sequence at which those information arrive.
+Patterns can change in usefulness depending on the availability of information, and the sequence in which this information arrives.

-The purpose of the book is to help you develop the lateral thinking attitude, through concepts and exercise.
+The purpose of the book is to help you develop a lateral thinking attitude, through concepts and exercise.
 So you automatically use lateral thinking with vertical thinking.
 Lateral does not replace but supplements vertical thinking.
-Not supplement, but another word, in conjunction?
-A few concepts are the use of suspended judgement, brainstorming, reversal and even a new word called “po”
+No supplement, but another word, in conjunction?
+A few concepts are the use of suspended judgment, brainstorming, reversal and even a new word called “po”

-The book includes plenty of assignments, and tips on how a teacher can best train students to use lateral thinking.
+The book includes plenty of assignments and tips on how a teacher can best train students to use lateral thinking.
 There are also suggestions on what material to collect for the class.
 Mind you, the book is from the 70s.
 There are no suggestions on searching the internet for those materials.
-Your major source of materials will be newspapers and magazine, radio and television.
+Your major source of materials will be newspapers and magazines, radio, and television.

 I am sure that the teacher will not have difficulty adopting and using this book in class.
-Does it work for the self taught?
+Does it work for the self-taught?
 I believe so.
 It lacks the feedback that a class provides.
-But if you read carefully, take the time to understand and go through the exercises, then you can practice in applying lateral thinking.
-How you use it after is up to you.
+But if you read carefully, take the time to understand, and go through the exercises, then you can practice in applying lateral thinking.
+How you use it afterward is up to you.